glideroggan/dream/readme.md

 - We should be able to remove them
    - How do we get it back?
 ## accounts✔️
-- 🔧more details on a specific account, implement the three dots
+- ✔️more details on a specific account, implement the three dots
 - show a total of the upcoming payments on each account
 - accounts needs to look into upcoming transactions, so that we can show the total amount of upcoming payments
 ### account details